MT. EVERLIST

 3. PRODUCT PLACEMENT

-Product placement is highly crucial.
+Product placement is key.
 Midway, I found myself questioning whether this was a travel app, a list tracker, travel planner, documentation, or social media product.

 Not only does this affect where I get my inspiration from, it changes my target audience and how I design the product.
 A certain feature might sound very important, and maybe it is for a certain target audience, but not for my product.
 This affects how the product will be marketed as well.